MIRI Coronagraphic Imaging APT Template

-The MIRI timing pattern per exposure is defined by only two MULTIACCUM parameters:
+The MIRI timing pattern per exposure is defined by only 2 MULTIACCUM parameters:

-- NUMBER OF GROUPS: the number of groups during an integration, where a group is the product of cycling through all the pixels
+- Groups/Int: the number of groups during an integration, where a group is the product of cycling through all the pixels.

-- NUMBER OF INTEGRATIONS: the number of integrations during an exposure, where integration is defined as the time between resets.
+- Integrations/Int: the number of integrations during an exposure, where integration is defined as the time between resets.

 |Dither type||Number of dithers|

-Small-grid dithers are very small, fast, and precise pointing offsets of a target image.
-Note that small-grid dithers do not provide the same functionality as the dither patterns for MIRI Imaging, MIRI LRS, or MIRI MRS. Small-grid dithers are used to obtain multiple images of a reference star to optimize the PSF subtraction with the science target, whereas the other dither patterns can provide optimal sampling, bad pixel mitigation, and background subtraction.
-Depending on the desired contrast, the user may wish to use small-grid dithers.
-With appropriate PSF subtraction post-processing techniques, highest contrast is achieved with the 9-POINT-SMALL-GRID, while 5-POINT-SMALL-GRID will yield a higher contrast than NONE.
+Small grid dithers for MIRI are very small, fast, and precise pointing offsets of a target image (currently 10 mas per step).
+Note that small grid dithers do not provide the same functionality as the dither patterns for MIRI Imaging, MIRI LRS, or MIRI MRS. Small grid dithers are used to obtain multiple images of a reference star to optimize the PSF subtraction with the science target, whereas the other dither patterns can provide optimal sampling, bad pixel mitigation, and background subtraction.
+Depending on the desired contrast, the user may wish to use small grid dithers.
+With appropriate PSF subtraction using data post-processing techniques, highest contrast is achieved with the 9-POINT-SMALL-GRID, while 5-POINT-SMALL-GRID will yield a higher contrast than NONE.

-If YES is selected, the target acquisition (followed by a science exposure) will be repeated starting in the quadrant diagonally across the central spot from the initial TARGET ACQUISITION QUADRANT, as follows:
+If YES is selected, the target acquisition (followed by a science exposure) will be repeated starting in the quadrant diagonally across the central spot from the initial target Acq Quadrant, as follows:

 PSF Reference Observations

-Here the user specifies visits to be used for PSF Reference observations.
-PSF Reference Observations allow the user to build a PSF reference library to be used for PSF subtraction.
-Ideally, PSF reference stars are similar to the user's science target and are known to be "good references" i.e. stars without additional astrophysical signal from a debris disk or companion.
+PSF reference observations can be specified in the PSF Reference Observations panel; these observations allow the user to build a PSF reference library for PSF subtraction.
+Ideally, PSF reference stars are similar to the user's science target and are known to be "good references," i.e., stars without additional astrophysical signal from a debris disk or companion.
 The observation for a PSF reference star should mirror the observation for the user's science target.
-Note reference stars have a 0 month proprietary period.
+Note that reference stars do not have a proprietary period.

-For a survey of many targets, they may serve as PSF references for one another.
-In that case, the user may check this box and explain with additional text in the science justification section of a submitted proposal.
-The user must still select the science targets as PSF Reference Observations in the list above.
+If the user does not need any PSF Reference Observations (e.g., for a survey of many targets, some of the science targets may serve as PSF references for one another), they must check this box and explain their reasoning with additional text in the science justification section of a submitted proposal.

-The comments field should be used only to record observing notes.
+The Comments field (under the Comments tab) should be used for observing notes.

 Lajoie, C-P et al., 2016, SPIE, 99045K